- Meeting of co-owners : Annual Meeting

 A General Meeting of the co-owners cannot take place without an agenda.
 To deliberate in accordance with the Law, co-owners should be able to become aware, before the General Meeting, of the questions on the agenda.
 This the reason why it should be annexed to the notice of call, usually prepared by the Board of Directors (Board).
 It contains all the questions to be tabled for deliberation during the General Meeting.
 This document must be clear and unambiguous to avoid legal challenges.
 An overview of the various specificities of the agenda.

-Whatever building chosen, all co-owners, without exception, are expected to participate to the Meetings of co-owners.
+Whatever the type of building they have chosen, all co-owners, without exception, are called upon to participate in meetings of co-owners.
 Thus they can vote on the questions on the agenda, and take various decisions necessary for the sound operation of the co-ownership.
-These Meetings will vary according to circumstances.
-This factsheet is an overview of the various types of Meetings that may be held in a co-ownership:
+The co-owners are called upon to meet periodically for questions dealing with current administration, maintenance and operation of the syndicate, and sometimes exceptionally for specific questions required by the circumstances.
+This factsheet is an overview of the various types of Meetings that may be held in a co-ownership.

 A question often arises whether a co-owner can modify the agenda received with his notice of call to the Annual General Meeting, either before or during the General Meeting?